fortunatadev/libfortunata/README.md

 ## Building

-Vanguard can be built locally using the standard stable Rust toolchain and `cargo build --lib`.
+Fortunata can be built locally using the standard stable Rust toolchain and `cargo build --lib`.

-Libvanguard may also be built as an application binary, which will patch based off a `vanguard.toml` config file in the project root if one is provided.
+Libfortunata may also be built as an application binary, which will patch based off a `fortunata.toml` config file in the project root if one is provided.

 This binary may be used as a background patcher if desired, although it does not provide any method for lifecycle management or state reporting.